tanghui315/speakr-app/readme.md

    ```bash
    cp docker-compose.example.yml docker-compose.yml
    ```
-   Then edit the file to update the environment variables with your actual values.
+   Then edit the file to update the environment variables with your actual values. **Make sure to change the mount points to the correct paths**.

 2. **Start the container:**
    ```bash